 Students make up the worship band that leads music at chapel services and other worship events.
 The band is led by a local worship pastor and practices are held on Wednesday night.
-If you would like to sing or play in the worship band at Chapel, please contact Campus Pastor “Tig” Intagliata or Chapel band leader Jonathan Burkey.
+If you would like to sing or play in the worship band at chapel, please let us know by filling out the interest form below.

 Students are also encouraged to get involved with a local church of their choice.
 A list of area churches is available through the campus ministries office or your hall chaplain.